haskus/haskus-manual/source/eadt/basics.rst

 .. note::

+However this approach is a unsatisfactory for two reasons:

-   For now the compiler **cannot use the EADT constructor type list to infer that the pattern-match is complete**.
-Hence we need the wildcard match to avoid a warning.
+   1. The pattern matching isn't safe: for now the compiler cannot use the EADT constructor type list to infer that the pattern-match is complete.
+Hence we need the wildcard match to avoid a warning and to use ``ConsList`` to help the type inference.
+A better alternative is presented in the :ref:`safe pattern-matching
+       <eadt_safe_pattern_matching>` chapter.

-However this approach is a bit unsatisfactory.
-For instance, we would like to write a ``showEADTList`` that also works on the heterogeneous ``mixedList`` above or on any future EADT provided its constructors implement the operation.
+   2. The function isn't generic: if we would like to write a ``showEADTList`` function that also works on the heterogeneous ``mixedList`` above or on any future EADT provided its constructors can be handled, we need to use another approach based on type-classes.
+This is presented in the following chapters.
-To do that we can use type-classes as shown in following chapters.
-We can also perform :ref:`safe pattern-matching <eadt_safe_pattern_matching>` by using continuations.